 Occupational differentials in household structure were largely consistent over time, as well.
 Compared to other occupational groups, unskilled workers continued to be more inclined to form conjugal domestic units, and were less likely to live alone (85 percent and seven percent of all households, respectively, in both censuses).
 Among skilled workers, more households were headed by singles, while fewer were nuclear families.
-The real departure from the above patterns could be seen among whitecollar workers, who were far more likely than other groups to form solitary households (above 25 percent), and were less likely to form simple family households (60 percent or below), as they continued to marry at later ages.
+The real departure from the above patterns could be seen among white-collar workers, who were far more likely than other groups to form solitary households (above 25 percent), and were less likely to form simple family households (60 percent or below).